💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Traditional business analysis made us all think that executive reporting is a tedious process that takes up way too much of our time and resources.
 And actually, it really used to be like that – long nights of writing and extracting data, instead of focusing on the core tasks your role included.

-Software like Databox enables you to collect data from multiple sources in one place, create all types of charts and graphs to get straightforward visualizations of this data and get it ready for analysis.
+An executive dashboard software like Databox enables you to collect data from multiple sources in one place, create all types of charts and graphs to get straightforward visualizations of this data and get it ready for analysis.
 Thanks to drag-and-drop features, it’s incredibly easy to build your own, customized reports and adjust them depending on the purpose.

 We made reporting simple and enjoyable, so who could ever ask for more?